Kai-E-Yang/amrvac/doc/par.md

 the whole AMR grids once every ditregrid iteration(s) instead of regridding once in every iteration by default.

-### stretched_grid, stretched_dim, qstretch_baselevel, stretched_symm_dim, nstretchedblocks_baselevel {#par_stretched}
+### `stretch_dim`, `stretch_uncentered` `qstretch_baselevel`, `nstretchedblocks_baselevel` {#par_stretched}

 We allow stretching of the grid, in combination with any coordinate system (cartesian/polar/cylindrical/spherical) you choose.
+You activate grid stretching by setting `stretch_dim(1:ndim)`, for example for the second dimension:

+    stretch_dim(2) = 'none' | 'uni' | 'symm'

+* 'none' means don't stretch this dimension, which is the default.
-You activate grid stretching by setting `stretched_grid=T`.
-You then have to decide which dimension(s) you wish to stretch, and for each dimension you can choose between unidirectional stretching, where the grid cells change by a constant factor from cell to cell.
+* 'uni' means unidirectional stretching, where the grid cells change by a constant factor from cell to cell.
 The factor for the lowest refinement level can be set by setting `qstretch_baselevel=1.01` (typical values are 1.01 to 1.05 or so, although any number larger than 1 is possible).
-Unidirectional stretching in the second dimension is thus activated by `stretched_dim(2)=T`.
-Another possibility is to use symmetric stretching, which is e.g. useful for setting up periodic domain problems or so.
-Then you select `stretched_symm_dim(2)=T` to make the second direction stretched symmetrically.
+* 'symm' means symmetric stretching, which is e.g. useful for setting up periodic domain problems or so.
 You then specify how many blocks you want to have unstretched (uniform) in the middle.
-E.g., you may have set up 8 blocks in dimension 2 at level 1, and then you can ask nstretchedblocks_baselevel=2,4,6 or 8.
+E.g., you may have set up 8 blocks along a dimension at level 1, and then you can ask nstretchedblocks_baselevel=2,4,6 or 8.

 Stretching can be useful for the radial coordinate in polar/spherical/cylindrical, or you can set the angle theta in 3D spherical to be stretched symmetrically, to leverage the CFL condition.

+The parameter `stretch_uncentered` (default: true) controls whether `mod_geometry.t` routines such as `divvector()` take into account that a cell face is not between stretched cell-centers.
+However, this is not yet taken into account in the reconstruction and symm/asymm boundary conditions, which may lead to issues, which can sometimes be avoided by setting `stretch_uncentered` to false.

+**Note**: the old syntax `stretched_grid=T` was equivalent to `stretch_dim(1) = 'uni'`

 ## Paramlist {#par_paramlist}